KennyLowe/architecture-center/docs/microservices/logging-monitoring.md

 }
 ```

-The logger takes the correlation ID as a constructor parameter, and injects the ID into every log message.
-Where does the correlation ID come from?
-The Package service has to extract it from the HTTP request.
+The Package service needs to extract the correlation ID from the HTTP request.
 For example, if you're using linkerd, the correlation ID is found in the `l5d-ctx-trace` header.
 In Koa, the HTTP request is stored in a Context object that gets passed through the request processing pipeline.
 We can define a *middleware function* to get the correlation ID from the Context and initialize the logger.
 A middleware function is simply a function that gets executed for each request.
-Here's the code for the logger middleware:

 ```ts
 export type CorrelationIdFn = (ctx: Context) => string;